OpenNTF/org.openntf.xsp.jakartaee/README.md

 The [RESTful Web Services](https://jakarta.ee/specifications/restful-ws/) specification is the standard way to provide web services in Java EE applications.
 A version of it has been included for a long time in Domino by way of the Extension Library.
 However, this version is also out of date, with Apache Wink implementing JAX-RS 1.1.1.

-This library is based on [the work of Martin Pradny](https://www.pradny.com/2017/11/using-jax-rs-inside-nsf.html) and provides JAX-RS support by way of [RESTEasy](https://resteasy.github.io) for classes inside the NSF.
+This library is based on [the work of Martin Pradny](https://www.pradny.com/2017/11/using-jax-rs-inside-nsf.html) and provides REST support by way of [RESTEasy](https://resteasy.github.io) for classes inside the NSF.
 When a class is or has a method annotated with `@Path`, it is included as a service beneath `/xsp/app` inside the NSF.
 For example:

 ```java
 package servlet;